UPstartDeveloper/adam-smith-tweet-generator/README.md

 "Of negligence which does not diminish the necessity of diligence."

 Are these phrases life-like enough for you?
-Please share your feedback by opening an issue on this repository!
+Please take a look at the [deployed version of this site](https://adam-smith-tweets.herokuapp.com/), and share your feedback by opening an issue on this repository!
 And to learn more about Markov Chain, be sure to check out the links in the [Resources](#resources) section of this document.

 ## Getting Started
 ### Prerequisites